 color episode "Breaking Point" (shot in 1956)

-Even though Lone Ranger Rock was not yet known by that name, the people behind the TV show clearly understood the rock's importance — which explains why they made a point of refilming the opening in the exact same location and why they shot scenes at the rock for the show's final season.
+Even though Lone Ranger Rock was not yet known by that name, the people behind the TV show clearly understood the rock's importance — which explains why they made a point of shooting the opening multiple times in the exact same location, and why they shot scenes at the rock for the show's final season.

 One element distinguishing the 1956 opening — although it goes by quickly — is a white gate that appears briefly in the background at about the 17-second mark, immediately before the cry of "Hi-yo Silver!"

-Here's the same screen shot from 1956, with the gate noted.
+The gate, which was presumably not meant to show up in the shot, marked the boundary between the Upper Iverson and the Brandeis property to the west.
 In a later edit of the 1956 opening, which you can see below, the gate has been edited out and a few other minor changes have been made.
+In other edits of the opening sequence, the gate appears twice.

 Here's a shot of the Lone Ranger just before he arrives at Lone Ranger Rock, taken from the 1956 reshoot.
 This shot can be compared with a similar shot from the original 1949 shoot, which is posted higher up.
 The next three photos spotlight some of the details in the two shots.